Welcome to The Work Place, where we talk about the cultures we work in, and how to make them better for everyone. I’m Andrew Scarcella.

-Expectations are shifting and employee experiences need to become more personalized and more diverse.
+Expectations are shifting and employee experiences need to become more personalised and more diverse.

-More partnerships and collaborations to leverage resources across organizations.
+More partnerships and collaborations to leverage resources across organisations.

 People want the same tools at work (or better) than the ones they use in their personal lives.

 Automation is changing the nature of work.
 We’ll still need people, just people with different skills.

 People expect businesses to create societal value, not just financial value.

 As change accelerates, we have to empower our people to adapt and keep pace.